-The areas adjacent to wetlands where development could impact the hydrologic function of the wetland is referred to as areas of interference.
+a) Means the areas adjacent to wetlands where development could impact the hydrologic function of the wetland are referred to as areas of interference.
 The areas of interference are considered to be a regulated area under the Ontario Regulation 155/06.

-The area of interference differs, depending on the classification of the wetland:

-- a) For Provincially Significant Wetlands or wetlands greater than 2 hectares, the area of interference can be up to 120 metres from the boundary of the wetland. - b) For wetlands less than 2 hectares the area of interference is 30 metres as outlined within the NPCA policy document, Section 8.1.3.2)
+The area of interference differs, depending on the classification of the wetland: For Provincially Significant Wetlands or wetlands greater than 2 hectares, the area of interference can be up to 120 metres from the boundary of the wetland.

+b) For wetlands less than 2 hectares the area of interference is 30 metres